drivendataorg/zamba/docs/docs/quickstart.md

 # Quickstart

 This section assumes you have successfully installed `zamba` and want to get right to making species predictions for some videos!
-All of the commands here should be run at the command line.
-On macOS, this can be done in the terminal (⌘+space, "Terminal").
-On Windows, this can be done in a command prompt, or if you installed Anaconda an anaconda prompt (Start > Anaconda3 > Anaconda Prompt).

 ## Input videos